albertopeam/Android-Infrastructure/README.md

 ```

 ##### <a name="scopeddelegate">5 Scoped delegates</a>
-Scoped delegates can handle exceptions that are only triggered in a concrete
+Scoped delegates can handle exceptions that are only triggered in a
-scenario.
-For example an activity where we dont have available an Android Api,
+concrete context.
+For example in a Activity where we dont have available
+an Android Api or where we hasnt a permission over a dangerous feature.
-in this case we can add a scoped delegate that will only be used during
+In this case we can add a scoped delegate that will only be used during
-the activity Lifecycle.
+the lifecycle of the Activity,  when the activity is destroyed then this
+scoped delegate will be removed from the list of delegates that the
+ExceptionController has.

-Scoped delegates have a method that must return if the current scope
+Scoped delegates have a method that must return true if the current scope
-belongs or not to the Lyfecicle passed as parameter.
+belongs or not to the LifecycleOwner passed as parameter.
 ```
 public boolean belongsTo(LifecycleOwner lifecycleOwner);
 ```

 This example shows how it can be used.
-This delegate must be added to the
-ExceptionController, when the scope of the Android component be destroyed
-then ExceptionDelegate will be removed from the list
-of delegates that the ExceptionController has.
+First define a new ExceptionDelegate
+class.
+In this case the delegate only show a Dialog when someone tries to
+recover, this Delegate will handle the UnsupportedOperationException.

 ```java
 class UnsupportedOperationExceptionDelegate